Operator associativity: Right-associativity of assignment operators

 In many imperative programming languages, the assignment operator is defined to be right-associative, and assignment is defined to be an expression (which evaluates to a value), not just a statement.
 This allows chained assignment by using the value of one assignment expression as the right operand of the next assignment expression.

 In C, the assignment a = b is an expression that evaluates to the same value as the expression b converted to the type of a, with the side effect of storing the R-value of b into the L-value of a.
-Therefore the expression a = (b = c) can be interpreted as b = c; a = c;.
+Therefore the expression a = (b = c) can be interpreted as b = c; a = b;.
 The alternative expression (a = b) = c raises an error because a = b is not an L-value expression, i.e. it has an R-value but not an L-value where to store the R-value of c.
 The right-associativity of the = operator allows expressions such as a = b = c to be interpreted as a = (b = c).

 In C++, the assignment a = b is an expression that evaluates to the same value as the expression a, with the side effect of storing the R-value of b into the L-value of a.
-Therefore the expression a = (b = c) can still be interpreted as b = c; a = c;.
+Therefore the expression a = (b = c) can still be interpreted as b = c; a = b;.
 And the alternative expression (a = b) = c can be interpreted as a = b; a = c; instead of raising an error.
 The right-associativity of the = operator allows expressions such as a = b = c to be interpreted as a = (b = c).